How we operate

 Build for the long term.

-We are not buying businesses to flip them.
-We are buying them to own them, operate them, and improve them over time.
+We're not buying businesses to flip them.
+We're buying them to own them, operate them, and improve them over time.
 That long-term perspective changes how we make decisions.
-We are willing to invest in things that pay off over years, not just quarters.
+We're willing to invest in things that pay off over years, not just quarters.

 07